Skip to content

 Why You Need to Create Posts in WordPress

-You’ve likely noticed that most successful websites feature a blog of some description.
+You’ve likely noticed that most successful websites feature a blog with some description.
 This isn’t simply for the writer’s enjoyment.
-Rather, blog articles play a huge role in how your site attracts visitors, and converts them into paying customers.
+Instead, blog articles play a massive role in how your site attracts visitors and converts them into paying customers.

-Once you have figured out your content strategy, drafted your blog posts, the final step is to add them to your site in an effective and appealing way.
-This includes giving your post the right attributes, formatting it the right way, and publishing it at the right time.
+Once you have figured out your content strategy and drafted your blog posts, the final step is to add them to your site effectively and appealingly.
+This includes giving your post the right attributes, formatting it correctly, and publishing it at the right time.

 With that in mind, here’s our step-by-step guide to creating a post in WordPress.